J4N3LA/VM_connection_module/README.md

 #   vm_connection
-### SSH Script Executor with live output streaming and fail-recovery
+## SSH Script Executor with live output streaming and fail-recovery
-This python module lets us execute script on remote host, while streaming the output directly on our terminal.
+#### This python module lets us execute script on remote host, while streaming the output directly on our terminal.
+#### It uses __'paramiko'__ module for creating SSH tunnel and __'tmux'__ sessions for connection failure recovery.
+Idea is to first upload script to remote host with sftp, than execute this script inside __'tmux'__ session, As soon as script produces stdout/stderr output we are receiveing it via paramiko'c ssh channels, filtering it from unwanted characters (terminal ANSI codes,newlines, tmux statusbars...) and passing filtered "data" to a callback function, which by itself prints it to our terminal and logs it inside local timestamped log file.
+#### Also main feature is to also recover our streaming process, for example when loosing network connection to remote  vm.
+This is also accomplished with the help of 'tmux' sessions.
+The initial command that ran our script inside tmux is independent from ssh session, meaning if our ssh channel goes down - script will continue running, and after we reconnect automatically we re-attach to the same 'tmux' session.
-It uses __'paramiko'__ module for creating SSH tunnel and __'tmux'__ sessions for connection failure recovery.
-More detailes of each component will be covered below.
+#### This was the core idea of this module,  More detailes of each component will be covered below.

+##### !!! ***There is a small bug when initial start of streaming. first 4-6 lines of output gets duplicated, I think that is becasue of tmux's startup/intialization process.
+I think starting tmux session independently and then run command inside it will clean things up*** !!!

 ---
 ## Dependencies & requirements